citrus

 1. Fire up your immunity with a colourful breakfast

 When time is of the essence, it is a reflex for most people to grab a piece of toast for breakfast.
 Wholegrain bread is nutritious and the humble toast can become a breakfast of champion.
-All you need to add to it is some protein like a nut butter (almond or walnut are great) and also some fruit for added antioxidants (almond butter and pear work very well together).
-This is because antioxidants that are found in colourful fruit and vegetables can help us improve our immune response when infections come our way.
-(1)
+So, all you need to add to it is some protein like a nut or seed butter (almond, walnut or tahini are great) and also some fruit for added antioxidants (tahini butter, pear and pomegranate work very well together).

 Another idea is to include vegetables in your breakfast.
 Recently, I shared 8 immune-boosting recipes and one recipe is a sweet potato and coconut porridge.
 One of the main nutritional benefits of sweet potato is that it is high in an antioxidant called beta-carotene, which converts to vitamin A once consumed.
 You can access the recipes HERE.